 How can you care for yourself at home?

-• Put ice or a cold pack on any sore areas for 10 to 20 minutes at a time to stop swelling.
-Put a thin cloth between the ice pack and your skin.
-Do this several times a day for the first 2 days.
+Put ice or a cold pack on the area for 10 to 20 minutes at a time.
+Try to do this every 1 to 2 hours for the next 3 days (when you are awake).
+Put a thin cloth between the ice and your skin.

 When should you call for help?

-• You have new symptoms, such as numbness or vomiting.
+You have new symptoms, such as bleeding, swelling, numbness or vomiting.

 Watch closely for changes in your health, and be sure to contact your doctor if: